Lucas-C/jdr/2200_le_jugement_des_dieux/2200_the_gods_judgement.md

 ### License and sources
 <a class="float-left" rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License Attribution 4.0 International" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>
 This game was designed by Lucas Cimon and is under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
+Version: 1.1.

 If you play it, consider leaving me a little comment on [my blog](https://chezsoi.org/lucas/blog/2200-le-jugement-des-dieux.html) or on [itch.io](https://lucas-c.itch.io).